 - Ignore those who take pleasure in other people’s pain.
 Set strong boundaries.
 Really think about what and who you let in.
 The company we keep dictates how we navigate uncertainty, fear, and shame.

 - Meditate like your sanity depends on it.
 Because it does!
-Your ticket out is looking inward.
+Your ticket out is to look inward.
 Separate from the mind and its fearful dictates.
 Make sure you keep space between action and reaction.
 Stay level-headed to avoid making aimless, fear-based decisions.

 - Be mindful who you talk to.
 Who lifts you out of fear?
-Who helps you step into your light and find solutions?
+When you step into your light and find solutions, who helps you do that?
 Who will bring out more fear and doubt?
 Avoid all people who are focused on problems.
 Politely disassociate!

 - Stay vulnerable.
 Stay open.
 Don’t let bad experiences harden you, or make you overly cautious and protective in the future.